Remarks on the geodesic-Einstein metrics of a relative ample line bundle (with an appendix by Xu Wang): Introduction

-We aslo introduce the $S$-classes and $C$-classes, which is inspired by the definitions of Segre classes and Chern classes.
-More precisely, for a general pair $(\mc{X},L)$, $\pi:\mc{X}\to M$, we define the total $S$-class and the $S$-classes of $L$ by
+We also introduce the $S$-class and $C$-class associated to the pair $(\mc{X},L)$, which are the generalizations of the Segre class and Chern class.
+For a general pair $(\mc{X},L)$, we define the total $S$-class and the $S$-classes of $L$ by

 and the total $C$-class and the $C$-classes are defined by